Queens and females have stings, but males cannot sting

 Social wasps overview

 The social wasps are in the Vespidae family. there are 4000 species world wide, and seven species in Britain.
-Their life cycle is similar to Bumblebees, in that it is annual, with only the newly mated queens surviving the winter by hibernating.
+Their life cycle is similar to Bumblebees, in that it is annual, with only the newly mated queens surviving the winter by hibernating (see below for recent changes in Hawaii and New Zealand).
 Wasp queens do not hibernate underground as bumblebees do, but usually choose a dry, cool, sheltered spot.
 Adults range in size from 10 - 30 mm long.

 Head, thorax and abdomen with orange/brown instead of yellow/brown